zaproxy/zaproxy-website/README.md

 - warning
 - caution

+You can pass in simple string content or complex content with multiple paragraphs and nested elements.
 Omit the `title` parameter to keep the alert type as the default title (for example, a note alert will have "Note" as its title):

 ```md
 <!-- Shortcodes in content files -->